storacha/RFC/rfc/ipni-w3c.md

 ]}]}
 ```

-web3.storage publishes the blocks it can provide by encoding a batch of multihashes as an IPLD object and writing it to a bucket as an `Advertisement`, addressed by it's CID.
+web3.storage publishes the blocks it can provide by encoding a batch of multihashes as an IPLD object and writing it to a bucket as an `Advertisement`, addressed by it's multihash.

 An `Advertisement` includes `Provider` info which claims that the batch of multihashes are available via bitswap or HTTP, and are signed by the providers PeerID private key; Each advert is a claim that this peer will provide that batch of multihashes.